Find out how to determine the place of supply of your services and how to deal with supplies of services which you receive from outside the UK.

 2.1 The place of supply

-For EU VAT purposes, the place of supply of a service is the place where that service is treated as being supplied.
+For VAT purposes, the place of supply of a service is the place where that service is treated as being supplied.
 This is the place where it’s liable to VAT (if any).
-There are a number of place of supply rules for working out where services of different kinds are supplied, for example where the place of supply of services is:

 2.2 The impact on UK suppliers

 If you belong in the UK and the place of supply of your services is the UK, you must charge any UK VAT due and account for it to HMRC regardless of where your customer belongs.
-If the place of supply of your services is another member state, you or your customer may be liable to account for any VAT due to the tax authorities of that country, see paragraph 2.9.
+If the place of supply of your services is outside the UK, you or your customer may be liable to account for any VAT due to the tax authorities of that country.

-Where the place of supply of your services is outside the UK, you should ensure that your records contain sufficient factual evidence that this is the case.
+Where the place of supply of your services is outside the UK, you should make sure that your records contain enough evidence that this is the case.

 2.3 Why its important to identify what is being supplied